datamate-rethink-it/seafile-admin-docs/docs/docker/single-node.md

 ├── seafile_storage_classes.json
 ```

-!!! warning "Don't change these yml files"

-    Generally, there's no need to make changes to the different .yml files in most cases.
-Also they will be overriden with the next update.
-    Instead you should create a copy and rename the file.
-Adjustments should be made only by experienced Docker administrators.

-    ```bash
-    # Example to create a custom copy:
-    cp seafile-pe.yml custom-seafile-pe.yml
-    ```

 #### 2. Create a directory for Elasticsearch

 Elastisearch does not run as root user and therefore it is necessary to create the directory for the volume mount upfront.
 Otherwise elasticsearch has no permission to write into this directory.